Skip to main content

 Closing Balance Date

-Only transactions up to and including the date you enter here will appear in the 'Bank Reconciliation' screen.
+Use the ‘Closing Balance Date’ field to select the date up to and including which you want transactions to appear in the 'Bank Reconciliation' screen.

-You can use this date effectively to exclude cash book transactions beyond a certain date, if you are behind in your reconciliation process.
+You can use this date effectively to exclude cash book transactions beyond it if you are behind in your reconciliation process.
 This will reduce the number of transactions that appear in the 'Bank Reconciliation' screen, hence making it easier to tick items off against your bank statement.

 Select the current day to get all transactions that are in your Cash Book.